Jackson County License Hearing Guide

 Your License After a DUI Arrest in Jackson County

-• How to Request: You can request the hearing:
+• How to Request: You must submit the hearing request:

 Automatic License Suspension